Ircama/hostp2pd/README.md

 Current Ubuntu 20.04.1 LTS issues with *wpa_supplicant*:

-- *wpa_supplicant* dies when *hostp2pd* updates the configuration without configuration file in the parameter and with NetworkManager integration through `-u`
+- *wpa_supplicant* dies when *hostp2pd* updates the configuration without configuration file in the parameter and with NetworkManager integration through `-u` (use `save_config_enabled: False` in this case, to avoid the problem).
 - *wpa_supplicant* does not support `p2p_device_random_mac_addr=1` and `p2p_device_random_mac_addr=2`

 *hostp2pd* has been tested with: